 If you’re not in a hurry (sometimes you’ll need to wait up to six days), you can earn Amazon credits for selecting No-Rush Shipping.
 These credits sit in your Amazon account, waiting to be applied to your next purchase.

-Until September 15, 2022, the offer is $1 off select eBooks, digital music, videos, and apps.
+Earlier this year the offer was $1 off select e-books, digital music, videos, and apps.
 You’ll get the rewards after your order is shipped.
 In the past, I’ve also seen straight Amazon Balance credits offered.

 Learn more about free Amazon credits.